 It is great to get kids involved in going green.
 In this way they can learn responsibility and feel empowered to make the world a better place all at once.
 Recycling is a great area that kids can help with to see tangible results for their efforts.
-Today I will share several recycling projects for kids.
+Today, I will share several recycling projects for kids.
 From small recycling activities to get them recycling at home to bigger recycling projects like helping to start or lead recycling projects for their school, there are lots of ways to make a difference.
-These are fun ways for teaching kids about recycling.
+These are fun ways for teaching kids about going green from recycling projects for school students to recycling activities for kids at home.

 Teaching Kids About Recycling